 \subsubsection{Isotonic Regression Trees (IRTs)}

 We propose a specialized MST algorithm, \textit{Isotonic Regression Trees} (IRTs), which can be used to solve the bid landscape forecasting problem.
 The tree segments ad spot auctions according to contexts such as the auctioned ad spot's dimensions in pixels and the visiting user's location.
 Here, an ad spot auction refers to the selling mechanism of a particular advertisement opportunity (e.g., location on website) for a particular user (e.g., visitor to website).
-Thus the ``market" to be segmented in this application includes all instances of advertisement opportunities for users.
+Thus the ``market'' to be segmented in this application includes all instances of advertisement opportunities for users.
 Within each leaf of the tree, an isotonic regression model is used as the response model to estimate the bid landscape of the auctions belonging to that leaf.
-Let $p \geq 0$ denote an auction bid, and let $y$ be a binary variable which equals 1 if and only if the bid won the auction.
-The isotonic regression model in each leaf $l$, denoted by $f_l(y|p)$, estimates the probability that a given bid of $p$ will result in an outcome of $y$ for auctions in that leaf.
+Let $p \geq 0$ denote an auction bid, and let $y$ be a binary variable which equals 1 if the bid won the auction and 0 if the bid lost.
+The isotonic regression model in each leaf $l$, denoted by $f_l(y|p)$, estimates the probability that a given bid $p$ will result in an outcome $y$ for auctions in that leaf.